Join The Good Guys And Take A Stand Against Domestic Violence

 GOOD GUYS WEAR PURPLE

-As a part of Domestic Violence Awareness, supporters of the movement wear purple as a visual stand against domestic violence.
+As a part of domestic violence awareness, supporters of the movement wear purple as a visual stand against domestic violence.
 Why purple?
 In the United States military, the Purple Heart is presented to those who have been wounded while serving.
-For survivors of Domestic Violence, who may also be wounded both physically and emotionally, the color is meant to be a symbol of peace, courage, survival, honor and dedication to ending violence.
+For survivors of domestic violence, who may also be wounded both physically and emotionally, the color is meant to be a symbol of peace, courage, survival, honor and dedication to ending violence.

 Each October, Domestic Violence Awareness Month (now Action Month) is celebrated.
 It was first observed in 1981 as a national day of unity.
 It was established by the National Coalition Against Domestic Violence to ensure that victims know help is out there and that they are not alone.

 THANK YOU FOR YOUR SUPPORT!